Nmap 7.98 scan initiated Thu Dec 25 18:05:58 2025 as: /usr/lib/nmap/nmap -sC -sV -v -O -oN nmap_result.txt 10.10.11.143

 Lessons Learned

-When a program like pkexec is executed, the kernel stores the command arguments (argv) and environment variables (envp) on the stack, and they are placed one right after the other:
+CVE-2021-4034 When a program (like pkexec) starts, the kernel places the arguments (argv) and environment variables (envp) on the stack, and they are adjacent:

-- Normally, the `argv` list is terminated by `NULL` to indicate the end of the parameters.
+• Normally, the argv list is terminated by NULL to signal the end of arguments.

 main(int argc, char *argv[]) {